OUR STAFF

 PT, DPT, OCS, SCS, ATC

-Laura A. Schmitt, PT, DPT, OCS, SCS, ATC retired from the University of Delaware in 2020 where she was a clinician and course coordinator for both their in-house Integrated Clinical Experiences (Sports/Orthopaedic – PHYT821 and Neurologic/Older Adult – PHYT822).
+Laura A. Schmitt retired from the University of Delaware in 2020 where she was a clinician and course coordinator for both their in-house Integrated Clinical Experiences (Sports/Orthopaedic – PHYT821 and Neurologic/Older Adult – PHYT822).
+She continues to work with UDPT as per diem.
 She received her Bachelor’s degree in Health and Physical Education with a concentration in Athletic Training from West Chester University in 1988, her MSPT from Beaver College (Arcadia University) in 1991, and her DPT from Temple University in 2003.
-Dr. Schmitt is recognized as both a Board Certified Sports Physical Therapist and an Orthopedic Physical Therapist by the American Board of Physical Therapy Specialists.
+Dr. Schmitt is recognized as both Board Certified as a Sports Physical Therapist and an Orthopedic Physical Therapist by the American Board of Physical Therapy Specialists.
 She has been a Certified Athletic Trainer since 1988.
 Her clinical interests are in the areas of sports and orthopedic physical therapy.

 Credentials:PT, DPT, SCS, OCS, ATC